Trebonius91/Caracal/README.md

 - FFTW
 - MPI

+If MACE and UMA shall be used, the respective Python libraries as well the atomic simulation environment (ASE) libraries need to be installed.
+Missing li6raries have no impact on the general functionality of Caracal.

 ## Compiling from Source

 The Makefile, which is located in the main directory, should be modified to meet your system requirements, choosing a suitable set of compiler and required libraries